Aerial view of two people lying on a sandy white beach shoreline of Lake Huron.

 Cobourg Beach on Lake Ontario

-Located on the northern shore of Lake Ontario east of Toronto, this scenic white sand beach is the ideal summer hang.
-With proximity to the charming town of Cobourg, as well as a bustling boardwalk along the beach, there’s lots to do beyond the beach.
+Located on the northern shore of Lake Ontario, east of Toronto, this scenic white sand beach is the ideal summer hangout.
+With close proximity to the charming town of Cobourg, as well as a bustling boardwalk along the beach, there’s lots to do beyond the soft sand and rushing waves.

 Sault Ste.
 Marie and Algoma